Dhole: Distribution and habitat

-The dhole can be found in Tibet and possibly also in North Korea and Pakistan.
-It once inhabited the alpine steppes extending into Kashmir to the Ladakh area.

-In Central Asia, the dhole primarily inhabits mountainous areas; in the western part of its range, it lives mostly in alpine meadows and high-montane steppes, while in the east, it mainly ranges in montane taigas, and is sometimes sighted along coastlines.
+Historically, the dhole lived in Singapore and throughout Central Asia including Afghanistan, Kyrgyzstan, Kazakhstan, Mongolia, Tajikistan and Uzbekistan, though it is now considered to be regionally extinct in these regions.
+Historical record in South Korea from the Veritable Records of the Joseon Dynasty also indicate that the dhole once inhabited Yangju in Gyeonggi Province, but it is now also extinct in South Korea, with the last known capture reports in 1909 and 1921 from Yeoncheon of Gyeonggi Province.
+The current presence of dholes in North Korea and Pakistan is considered uncertain.
+The dholes also once inhabited the alpine steppes extending into Kashmir to the Ladakh area, though they disappeared from 60% of their historic range in India during the past century.
 In India, Myanmar, Indochina, Indonesia and China, it prefers forested areas in alpine zones and is occasionally sighted in plains regions.

-In the Pamir Mountains of southern Kyrgyzstan, the presence of the dhole was confirmed in 2019.
+In the Bek-Tosot Conservancy of southern Kyrgyzstan, the possible presence of the dholes was considered likely based on genetic samples collected in 2019.
+This was the first record of dholes from the country in almost three decades.

 The dhole might still be present in the Tunkinsky National Park in extreme southern Siberia near Lake Baikal.
 It possibly still lives in the Primorsky Krai province in far eastern Russia, where it was considered a rare and endangered species in 2004, with unconfirmed reports in the Pikthsa-Tigrovy Dom protected forest area; no sighting was reported in other areas since the late 1970s.

-Currently, no other recent reports are confirmed of dhole being present in Russia.
-However, the dhole might be present in the eastern Sayan Mountains and in the TransBaikal region; it has been sighted in Tofalaria in the Irkutsk Oblast, the Republic of Buryatia and Zabaykalsky Krai.
+Currently, no other recent reports are confirmed of dholes being present in Russia, so the IUCN considered them to be extinct in Russia.
+However, the dhole might be present in the eastern Sayan Mountains and in the Transbaikal region; it has been sighted in Tofalaria in the Irkutsk Oblast, the Republic of Buryatia and Zabaykalsky Krai.

 One pack was sighted in the Qilian Mountains in 2006.

 In 2011 to 2013, local government officials and herders reported the presence of several dhole packs at elevations of 2000 to 3500 m near Taxkorgan Nature Reserve in the Xinjiang Autonomous Region.
 Several packs and a female adult with pups were also recorded by camera traps at elevations of around 2500 to 4000 m in Yanchiwan National Nature Reserve in the northern Gansu Province in 2013–2014.

 Dholes have been also reported in the Altyn-Tagh Mountains.

 In China's Yunnan Province, dholes were recorded in Baima Xueshan Nature Reserve in 2010–2011.
 Dhole samples were obtained in Jiangxi Province in 2013.

-Confirmed records by camera-trapping since 2008 have occurred in southern and western Gansu province, southern Shaanxi province, southern Qinghai province, southern and western Yunnan province, western Sichuan province, the southern Xinjiang Autonomous Region and in the Southeastern Tibet Autonomoous Region.
+Confirmed records by camera-trapping since 2008 have occurred in southern and western Gansu province, southern Shaanxi province, southern Qinghai province, southern and western Yunnan province, western Sichuan province, the southern Xinjiang Autonomous Region and in the Southeastern Tibet Autonomous Region.
 There are also historical records of dhole dating to 1521–1935 in Hainan Island, but the species is no longer present and is estimated to have become extinct around 1942.